The Negro Speaks of Rivers

 "The Negro Speaks of Rivers" is a poem by American writer Langston Hughes.
-Hughes wrote the poem when he was 17 and crossing the Mississippi River on the way to visit his father in Mexico.
-It was first published the following year in The Crisis, starting Hughes's literary career.
+Hughes wrote the poem when he was 17 years old and was crossing the Mississippi River on the way to visit his father in Mexico.
+The poem was first published the following year in The Crisis magazine, in June 1921, starting Hughes's literary career.
 "The Negro Speaks of Rivers" uses rivers as a metaphor for Hughes's life and the broader African-American experience.
 It has been reprinted often and is considered one of Hughes's most famous and signature works.

 Background

 Langston Hughes was born in 1902, in Missouri.
 He attended high school in Cleveland, Ohio, where he first began writing.
 He graduated from Central High School in 1917.
 Several years after graduating high school, Hughes decided to travel to Mexico City and live with his father, whom he did not know well.
 He left in 1920.

 Composition and publication history

-Hughes said that the poem was written in about "ten or fifteen minutes" on "the back of an envelope" he had when he was seventeen and crossing the Mississippi River on the way to visit his father in Mexico.
-The poem was first published in The Crisis in July 1921, and was later collected into the 1926 The Weary Blues.
+Hughes said that the poem was written in about "ten or fifteen minutes" on "the back of an envelope" he had when he was 17 years old and was crossing the Mississippi River on the way to visit his father in Mexico.
+The poem was first published in The Crisis in June 1921, and was later collected into the 1926 The Weary Blues.
 The poet Jessie Redmon Fauset, who was the literary editor of The Crisis, was responsible for the initial acceptance and publication of "The Negro Speaks of Rivers".
 Fauset wrote in a review of The Weary Blues upon its publication that after she read the poem, she brought it to W. E. B. Du Bois (the publisher of The Crisis) and said "What colored person is there, do you suppose, in the United States who writes like that and yet is unknown to us?"
 She found out who Hughes was and the poem was published.

 Twenty years after its publication, Hughes suggested the poem be turned into a Hollywood film, but the project never went forward.